-Learning how to teach, create, and perform dance and to build community – through the lens of another culture.
-You’ll collaborate with professional dancers, educators, and students from the Royal Ballet Academy and local universities in Kampala.
-Take classes in traditional Ugandan dance, East African drumming, and teaching methodology, and then implement lesson plans with children from local orphanages and other community-based organizations.
+Learn how to teach, create, and perform dance and build community – through the lens of another culture.
+You’ll collaborate with professional dancers, musicians, educators, and students from local Universities in Kampala.
+Take classes in traditional Ugandan dance and drumming, collaboratively learn and create lessons based on best practices of culturally relevant pedagogy, and then implement your group lessons with children from local centers, schools, and community-based organizations.
+You will take field trips to community centers, important cultural and natural sites, and perform at the National Theatre.

 - NYU graduate students